Smokers & Surgery – The Impact of Smoking

 1. Smoking Delays Healing

-We all wish to recover as smoothly as possible after the surgery.
 If you continue to smoke, your skin won’t heal at a rapid pace.
-When you smoke, it leads to lower absorption of important nutrients such as Vitamin C (an essential for healing/recovery).
-If you don’t want to stay in bed, feeling miserable, it’s best to quit smoking prior to undergoing any kind of surgical procedure.
+When you smoke, it leads to lower absorption of important nutrients such as vitamin C (essential for healing/recovery).
+This is because nicotine causes the blood vessels to constrict, thus reducing the blood flow within them.
+It’s best to quit smoking before undergoing any kind of surgical procedure.

 2. Higher Risk of Infections